m3g/ComplexMixtures.jl/docs/src/installation.md

     If you don't want to bring the functions into the scope of your script, use
     ```julia
     import ComplexMixtures
     ```
     Then, the functions of the package are called, for example, using `ComplexMixtures.mddf(...)`.
     To avoid having to write `ComplexMixtures` all the time, define an accronym.
 For example:
     ```julia
-    import ComplexMixtures
+    import ComplexMixtures as CM
-    const CM = ComplexMixtures
     CM.mddf(...)
     ```